Management of prostate cancer: Laparoscopic approach

-Robotic assistance
+Robot assisted Radical Prostatectomy (RARP)

-Some believe that in the hands of an experienced surgeon, robotic-assisted laparoscopic prostatectomy (RALP) may reduce positive surgical margins when compared to radical retropubic prostatectomy (RRP) among patients with prostate cancer according to a retrospective study.
+Some believe that in the hands of an experienced surgeon, robotic-assisted radical prostatectomy (RARP) may reduce positive surgical margins when compared to radical retropubic prostatectomy (RRP) among patients with prostate cancer according to a retrospective study.
 The relative risk reduction was 57.7%.
 For patients at similar risk to those in this study (35.5% of patients had positive surgical margins following RRP), this leads to an absolute risk reduction of 20.5%.
 4.9 patients must be treated for one to benefit (number needed to treat = 4.9).
 Other recent studies have shown RALP to result in a significantly higher rate of positive margins.
 Other studies showed no difference of robotic to open surgery.
 A review comprehensively analyzed the evidence from studies in men with prostate cancer that compared RALP with open radical prostatectomy and found no difference in the reduction of mortality from this cancer, the recurrence or all-cause mortality.
 The quality of life with both procedures would be similar in relation to urinary and sexual function, and there appear to be no differences in postoperative surgical complications.
 Robotic surgery can have a small effect on postoperative pain between right after surgery, a shorter hospital stay and a lower requirement for blood transfusions.

 One common problem associated with this surgery is incontinence, or urinary leakage, which occurs for 6–12 months after the removal of the catheter placed during surgery.
 When using RALP, surgeons can either proceed with a standard approach or use an approach that doesn't cut the tissue connections between the front of the bladder and the back of the abdominal wall, Retzius-sparing RALP.
 Retzius-sparing RALP probably improves continence within one week after catheter removal but may be more likely to leave positive surgical margins that could allow the cancer to come back.
 Retzius-sparing RALP may also reduce urinary leakage between 3–6 months after surgery, but by 12 months continence is likely similar.